zerok/zerokspot.com/content/weblog/2019/what-were-you-doing-during-ibizagate.md

 ---
-title: "What were you doing during IbizaGate"
+title: "What were you doing during IbizaGate?"
 date: 2019-05-20T15:06:26+02:00
 tags:
 - politics